"Protect your investment with style and the strength of industry-leading technology."

 Vertical Style Roof: This strongest roof option has an overhang similar to the boxed eave style, but the roof panels are installed vertically and include the hat channel on the underside and ridge cap on the top

-Scott Says: "Any of these roof styles will give you a quality carport that will last for many years to come."
+Scott says: "Any of these roof styles will give you a quality carport or metal garage that will last for many years to come."

-The next step is to determine the gauge of the framing.
+The next step in the carport installation process is to determine the gauge of the framing.
 All carports come standard in 14 gauge strong galvanized 2 ½" square tubing.
 You may upgrade to a heavier 12 gauge, 2 ¼" square tube framing for a minimal charge.

 All carports up to 24 feet wide are priced as uncertified (standard).
 Certified carports are for use in areas where building permits are required.
 They are designed by a professional engineer to meet specific wind and snow loads.
 Check with your local inspections department for specifications in your area.
-There is not a guarantee nor is there a warranty on certified buildings.
 Certification simply means the building is built to specifications and is certified by a professional engineer, much like a contractor builds a house to meet state and local building requirements.
 A copy of engineered plans will be supplied upon request after the order is placed.
-Raised seal plans may be purchased for $150.00 per set if they are required by the permitting jurisdiction.
+Raised seal plans may be purchased for an extra charge if they are required by the permitting jurisdiction.
 Either mobile home anchors (for ground installation) or wedge anchors (for concrete installation) are included with certified structures.
 The certified carport upgrade is available for a minimal charge.

 Starting side height for all carports up to 24 feet wide is 6 feet.
 Maximum leg height available is 12 feet, and 14 feet for some larger units.
 Pricing is determined in one-foot increments.

-A number of options are available for customizing your carport.
+A number of options are available for customizing your carport prior to installation.

 Gable ends: Hides framing and braces for a cleaner appearance.
 Provides more side-to-side strength with additional framing support and steel panels.
 Provides better protection from the sun and from blowing.